New Age Spiritual Narcissism

 You’re not humble enough to look deep within yourself.

-When you nurture this false sense of pseudo-spiritual identity, you can fall prey to your own wounded ego trap and only delude yourself thinking you are “awakened”, “aware”, “so sensitive” or “so in tune with your intuition” and ever so “spiritual”.
+When you nurture this false sense of pseudo-spiritual identity, you can fall prey to your own wounded ego trap and only delude yourself thinking you are “awakened”, “aware”, “so sensitive” or “so in tune with your intuition” and ever so “spiritual” when in reality you are feeding your own spiritual narcissism.

 6. Pseudo-spirituality is a form of dissociation.